 The Department of Sociology, through the Graduate Committee, offers four annual awards for Graduate Student Scholarship and Teaching.
 Deadline for submission of materials is announced each spring.
 The applications are evaluated by committees comprising two faculty and one graduate student.

-2. Outstanding Research paper: $500.00, which goes to the student’s account.
+1. Outstanding Research Paper Award: $750.00.
 Papers should be a maximum of 5,000 words (approximately 25 pages) plus citations, ASR format, prepared for blind reviews.
 Co-authored papers, published papers, or papers submitted for publication are NOT eligible.
 One submission per person.

 - 2018/19 - Bertha Bermudez Tapia